 Weather

-Peru’s geography ranges vastly, and the tail end of its summer season offers different weather patterns depending on where you are traveling.
+Peru's geography ranges widely, and the tail end of its summer season offers different weather patterns depending on where you travel.
 There are three distinct climate zones:

 - The desert coastal strip: Pleasantly warm weather during summer with lots of sunshine and little rain.
 This region includes Máncora, Trujillo, Lima, Paracas, and Arequipa.
-Peru's coastline near Lima in March averages highs of 79° F (26° C) and lows of 66° F (19° C) with beaches that offer optimal swimming conditions for taking advantage of the Pacific Ocean.
-South of Lima, you'll experience slightly cooler temperatures than the north (closer to the equator).
+Peru's coastline near Lima in March averages highs of 79°F (26°C) and lows of 66°F (19°C) with beaches that offer optimal swimming conditions for taking advantage of the Pacific Ocean.
+South of Lima, you'll experience slightly cooler temperatures than in the north (closer to the equator).

-- The large eastern area covered by the Amazonian rainforest: Warm and humid throughout the year, this sub-tropical climate will likely receive more rain in March than any other month.
+- The large eastern area covered by the Amazonian rainforest: Warm and humid throughout the year, this subtropical climate will likely receive more rain in March than in any other month.
 This region includes Iquitos, Tarapoto, Manu, and Puerto Maldonado.
-As for temperatures, Iquitos tends to see highs around 88° F (31° C) and lows around 72° F (22° C).
-The tropical rains usually occur in the afternoon in the form of a downpour or thunderstorm, though it will likely be more frequent in March with an average rainfall of 14 inches.
+As for temperatures, Iquitos tends to see highs around 88°F (31°C) and lows around 72°F (22°C).
+The tropical rains usually occur in the afternoon in the form of a downpour or thunderstorm, though it will likely be more frequent in March with an average rainfall of 14 inches (356 mm).

-With the exception of Holy Week, travel to the Sacred Valley during this time does offer the advantage of fewer crowds, greener scenery, blooming orchids, and typically lower rates for flights and hotels.
-In general, the mountains and canyons are still somewhat avoided by trekkers this time of year, so March is a good month to come if you're seeking more peaceful (albeit potentially muddy) trails.
+With the exception of Holy Week, travel to the Sacred Valley during this time offers the advantage of fewer crowds, greener scenery, blooming orchids, and typically lower rates for flights and hotels.
+In general, trekkers still somewhat avoid the mountains and canyons this time of year, so March is a good month to come if you're seeking more peaceful (albeit potentially muddy) trails.

-As tourism starts to slow down along Peru's coastline and shifts to the inland, March is a great time to visit the beach towns as the weather is still good, there are fewer people, and prices start to go down.
+As tourism starts to slow down along Peru's coastline and shifts to the inland, March is a great time to visit the beach towns.
+The weather is still good, there are fewer people, and prices are starting to go down.

 Chat with a local specialist who can help organize your trip.